craigbeeremct/MS-030-Office365Administrator/Instructions/Labs/ReplacementInstructions.md

 1. Send an email to **user@alt.none** with a subject of **Test email to non-existent domain**.

-1. Open the "Delivery has failed" message.
+1. Open the “Delivery has failed” message.

-1. Copy the grey body text (from "Diagnostic information for administrators" to the end) to the clipboard.
+1. Copy the grey body text (from “Diagnostic information for administrators” to the end) to the clipboard.

 1. Open Edge.
 Browse to **https://testconnectivity.microsoft.com**.